alindeman/upgradingtorails4/text/02_before_you_upgrade.markdown

 be invaluable during an upgrade process.
 Any medium to large application needs at least some coverage before an upgrade to Rails 4 is attempted.

-If your application has controller tests (also called functional tests), integration tests (also called request specs or feature specs), you are off to a great start.
+If your application has controller tests (also called functional tests) or integration tests (also called request specs or feature specs), you are off to a great start.
 Run these tests as you go through the upgrade process to verify breaking changes don't get pushed out to production.

+Unit tests are also useful, though are less likely to break because they integrate less of the system.
+By definition, unit tests are more isolated.

 ## <a id="upgrade-checklist"></a>Checklist

-The book goes into detail about each major change in Rails 4.
+The handbook goes into detail about each major change in Rails 4.
 I recommend you read through the first section entirely before attempting an upgrade.

-Afterward, or after you have upgraded an application or few, you can use this checklist to navigate to specific sections in the order that I expect you will need them during the upgrade process.
+Afterward, or after you have upgraded an application or few, you should use this checklist to navigate to specific sections in the order that I expect you will need them during the upgrade process.

 1. [Upgrade to Ruby 1.9.3 or 2.0.0](#ruby-193)
 1. [Upgrade bundler](#bundler)